NOAA-OWP/SoilFreezeThaw/README.md

 ## Getting involved
 See general instructions to contribute to the model development ([instructions](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/CONTRIBUTING.md)).
 Simply fork the repository and submit a pull request.

-## Introduction of Soil Freeze-thaw model
+## Soil Freeze-thaw Model Description

 The diffusion equation is used to simulate the transport of energy in the soil.